sdsalyer/gplus-archiver/README.md

 # gplus-archiver

 A tool for exporting G+ data.
-Currently only working for Community content.
+Currently only archiving Community content.
-It's recommended to export your personal data using the [Google Takeout](https://takeout.google.com/settings/takeout) tool.
+It's recommended to export your own personal data using the [Google Takeout](https://takeout.google.com/settings/takeout) tool.

-**Note:** the tool is very much a work-in-progress and currently incomplete, but I hope to have it polished enough to be widely applicable in the coming months as the Google+ death clock continues ticking.
+**Note:** the tool is very much a work-in-progress, but I hope to have it polished enough to be widely applicable in the coming months as the Google+ death clock continues ticking.

-### TODO
+### Limitations

-- Create subdirectories with community ID
-  - parse community name out of "access" "description", e.g. "Immersive Imaginative Education (IIE) (Ideas)"
-  - write to a file in the directory?
-  - e.g. - archive/communityId/json
-         - archive/communityId/otherFormat
-- Retrieve comments from the API
-- Retrieve attachments from the API
+The Google API quota is 10,000 queries per day and this is a query-intensive process.
+It's possible to request a quota increase, but otherwise quotas reset at midnight PST.

 ## Usage